Child Care Nutrition - Boy Serving Himself Cheesy Crackers

 A wide variety of nutritionally balanced, high quality foods are freshly prepared and served each day.

-- Processed food, high fructose corn syrup, and trans-fats and processed foods are avoided
+• Processed foods, high fructose corn syrup, and trans fats are avoided

 Nutrition Supported by the Food Program